-From customer service to delivery, from personalisation to product quality, from complaint handling to social responsibility, customers are expecting a first-class experience from service providers, wherever and whenever they interact with the business.
+From customer service to delivery, from personalization to product quality, from complaint handling to social responsibility, customers are expecting a first-class experience from service providers, wherever and whenever they interact with the business.
 If customers receive anything less, they will seek a competitor that meets their expectations.

 Through automation and artificial intelligence, telecoms increase their service quality, while reducing their operating costs.

-Telecom operators are in a good position to develop AI through three key advantages: big data resource, exploiting breakthroughs in AI field and a broad customer base.
+Telecom operators are in a good position to develop AI through three key advantages: big data resource, exploiting breakthroughs in the AI field and a broad customer base.

 The best service is no service